inspirehep/author.xml/README.md

 ### What is the workflow?
 1. Download the package to have the necessary template and files
 1. Gather the information that you will need to fill in the author.xml file
-1. Fill in the values for the XML elements in the template
+1. Input your data for the XML elements in the template
 1. Validate the file, using a 'validator'
-1. You have the option of converting the xml file to another format, should you need a different format in addition
+1. You have the option of converting the xml file to another format, should you also need a different format

 <a name="knowterms"></a>
 ### What terms should I know before starting?